ChrisEelmaa/AlgorithmExamples/README.md

 Hope you find this as useful, as I did when I wrote the stuff :).
 This is an on-going project, which will last for years.

 My goal is to keep studying/adding new algorithms.
-I'd love this repo that have 1000 algorithms eventually.
+I'd love this repo to have **1000** algorithms eventually.

 #Overview
-Current progress; **4**/1000 algorithms.
+Current progress; **5**/1000 algorithms.

 Amount of tests; TODO.